Engineering Eden: The True Story Of A Violent Death, A Trial, And the Fight Over Controlling Nature

 (Cover of Engineering Eden & Author as Featured on PenguinRandomHouse.com)

-(DISCLAIMER: This Post contains affiliate links, which means that if you click on one of the product links, I’ll receive a small commission at no extra cost to you.
-This helps support the channel/website and allows us to continue to make content like this.
+(DISCLAIMER: This post contains affiliate links!
+This means that if you click on one of the product links and buy something, I’ll receive a small commission at no extra cost to you.
+This helps supports Darwin’s YouTube Channel and allows us to continue to make content via the Snuggle Diaries!
 Thank you for the support!)